Discovery and Follow-up of ASASSN-23bd (AT 2023clx): The Lowest Redshift and Least Luminous Tidal Disruption Event To Date: Discussion

 \subsection{Comparison to Other TDEs}

 In this subsection, we compare ASASSN-23bd to other TDEs and nuclear transients.
 Our comparison sample consists of iPTF16fnl \citep{blagorodnova17}, PS18kh \citep{holoien19b,vanVelzen19b}, ASASSN-18pg \citep{holoien18a}, ASASSN-19bt \citep{holoien19c}, AT~2019qiz \citep{nicholl20}, AT~2020neh \citep{Angus22}, ASASSN-20hx \citep{hinkle22a}, and AT~2020wey \citep{Charalampopoulos22}.
-We compiled this sample by selecting LLaF TDEs and several ``normal'' TDEs observed at peak.
+We compiled this sample by selecting FaF TDEs and several ``normal'' TDEs observed at peak.
 We also include the ANT ASASSN-20hx since it also has a linearly rising early-time light curve.
 The data are taken from the literature except for AT~2020neh and AT~2020wey, which we re-fit using the \emph{Swift} photometry from \citet{Angus22} and \citet{Charalampopoulos22}, respectively.

 In Figure \ref{fig:BB}, ASASSN-23bd has the lowest temperature and luminosity in our sample.
-While the temperature of ASASSN-23bd is similar to AT~2020neh and PS18kh, it is cooler than the other LLaF TDEs.
+While the temperature of ASASSN-23bd is similar to AT~2020neh and PS18kh, it is cooler than the other FaF TDEs.
 In addition to being the least luminous object in our sample, ASASSN-23bd also rapidly declines in luminosity with a decline rate similar to iPTF16fnl, AT~2019qiz, and AT~2020wey but not quite as steep as AT~2020neh.
 The Eddington luminosity derived for the $M_{BH}$ estimate from Section \ref{sec:host} is $2.0\times10^{44}$ erg s$^{-1}$.
 The peak bolometric luminosity of ASASSN-23bd is $(5.4\pm0.4)\times10^{42}$ erg s$^{-1}$, corresponding to an Eddington ratio of $L_{peak}$/$L_{Edd}$ = $2.7 \times 10^{-2}$.
 This is smaller than every TDE analyzed by \citet{mockler19}, where the smallest Eddington ratio was 0.11, and two orders of magnitude smaller than the typical value of $\sim$1 found by \citet{wevers19}.
+ASASSN-23bd is the least optical/UV luminous TDE in the sample.
 Finally, the blackbody radius of ASASSN-23bd is similar to ASASSN-18pg, AT~2019qiz, and AT~2020neh and larger than AT~2020wey and iPTF16fnl.
 This may be an empirical indicator for TDEs occurring in AGN hosts since ASASSN-23bd and AT~2019qiz are also in weak AGN galaxies, but the sample size is still small.

 Figure \ref{fig:peak-decline} shows the peak-decline relationship for TDEs \citep{hinkle20a} along with the ANTs for comparison.
 ASASSN-23bd is less luminous than the rest of our sample, with a peak luminosity of $\sim$10$^{42.7}$ erg s$^{-1}$, whereas the ``normal'' TDE sample clusters between $\sim$10$^{44.0}$ to $\sim$10$^{44.5}$ erg s$^{-1}$.
 The decline parameter $\Delta L_{40}$ is defined as